FAMILY PASSION DEDICATION

 The Swoyer Family

-Originally owned by a simple farmer named Garret Van Sickle, and passed down through generations, the property now known as Clayton Park has stayed in the family for over 160 years; and is still owned and operated by a descendant of Garret Van Sickle; Sonya Swoyer Zacker.
-As her parents, David and Florence Speshock Swoyer, attained ownership in the 1950's and developed the property beyond its boat livery, each of their three children have contributed unique efforts to the development of the park at different points in their lives.
-Clayton Park RV Escape is currently managed by Sonya and her husband, Maurice Gilmore, who appreciate and carry on the rich history of Clayton Park.
+Originally owned by Garret Van Sickle and John Van Sickle Black, who were simple farmers. the property has been passed down through generations to include the Swoyer and Hallock families.
+The property now known as Clayton Park has stayed in our family for 160 years; and is still owned and operated by Sonya Swoyer Zacker, a descendant of Garret Van Sickle, John Van Sickle Black, William Swoyer, and Clayton Swoyer.
+Though little was published about the Van Sickle's part in Lake Henry's formation and history, we stand as testament to a formidable family legacy.
+The original dam was created by the farmers that surrounded the lake, prior to Henry Silkman acquiring the large tract of land and expanding its boundaries.
+As Sonya's parents, David and Florence Speshock Swoyer, attained ownership and developed the property beyond its boat livery to include a boat launch, each of their three children have contributed unique efforts to the development of the park at different points in their lives.
+Clayton Park RV Escape is currently managed by Sonya and her husband, Maurice Gilmore, who appreciate and are proud to carry on the rich history and traditions of providing memorable outdoor experiences at Clayton Park.

 Lake Henry is Calling